Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

 The fee for the initial consultation is £50.

-The fee for ongoing sessions is set during the initial consultation and may vary between £30 and £60 depending on individual circumstances and frequency of sessions.
+The fee for ongoing sessions is set during the initial consultation and may vary between £40 and £60 for a weekly session, depending on individual circumstances.

 Missed and cancelled sessions are charged when they are not rearranged.